codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the kid cross the playground?
-To get to the other slide.
+What did the Red light say to the Green light?
+Don't look at me I'm changing!

 ## Daily Trivia

-What was the name of the first Bulgarian personal computer?
+What does the acronym CDN stand for in terms of networking?
- 1. Pravetz 82
+ 1. Content Delivery Network
- 2. IMKO-1
+ 2. Compressed Data Network
- 3. Pravetz 8D
+ 3. Computational Data Network
- 4. IZOT 1030
+ 4. Content Distribution Network

 <details>
   <summary>Answer</summary>
-  IMKO-1
+  Content Delivery Network
 </details>